Skip to main content

 It might seem intimidating at first, but trust me, it’s easier than it looks and absolutely worth it.
 The combination of flavours and textures is simply irresistible.
 If you haven’t tried making it yet, now’s the time!

-In this recipe I swapped the traditional meat or chicken with Isn't Beef plant-based mince.
+In this version, I swapped the meat or chicken for Isn’t Beef plant-based mince, keeping all the taste and comfort you love.

 Ingredients